Bridge Models

 Qualification Mappings

-The qualification is passed to the bridge adapter (where the qualification is added in most cases) as a url query parameter that an HTTP request passes to the source system.
+The qualification is passed to the bridge adapter (where it is added in most cases) as a URL query parameter that an HTTP request passes to the source system.

 Qualifications have three parts: